Skip to main content

 Mistake #2: They want perfection… and never start

-Stop.
-This mindset kills more projects than all technical bugs combined.
+This mindset kills more projects than any technical bug ever could.

-The day she decided to start with the tools she already had (even imperfect ones), everything changed.
-In 3 weeks, she had identified her top 3 growth drivers using simple dashboards and a pragmatic method.
+One CEO spent eight months comparing reviews on every tool she could find.
+Zero analyses, zero improvement, not a single line of data used.
+The day she decided to start with what she already had, everything changed.
+In three weeks she’d identified her top three growth drivers using simple dashboards and a pragmatic method.

-The lesson?
-An imperfect analysis that guides your decisions is better than a perfect analysis that does not exist.
+An imperfect analysis that guides a real decision beats a perfect analysis that doesn’t exist.

 Mistake #3: They analyze the past… instead of predicting the future

-Looking at last month’s numbers without analyzing the trends is like driving while staring in the rearview mirror.
+Looking at last month’s numbers without tracking trends is like driving while staring at the rearview mirror.

-Result?
-They anticipate needs and arrive with the solution before the problem is even urgent, thanks to smart data usage.
+They arrive with the solution before the problem is even urgent.

 The 3 pillars of data analysis that actually pays off